-Celebrate the 50th anniversary of Burton D. Morgan Foundation and Kent State University's flight technology program by participating in the first ever collegiate, Aviation Hackathon.
+Celebrate Burton D. Morgan Foundation and the College of Aeronautics and Engineering by participating in SkyHack, an Aviation Hackathon.

 Burton D. Morgan graduated in 1938 from Purdue with a Bachelor of Science in Mechanical Engineering and a love for aviation.
 In 1967, he started Burton D. Morgan Foundation to support those with entrepreneurial aspirations.
 In October of 2017, the Foundation sponsored the first aviation-themed hackathon, SkyHack, at Kent State Univeristy in the College of Aeronautics and Engineering.
 Because of the success of the first event, they have graciously offered to sponsor a second SkyHack event.

 College students 18 years of age or older from any university and any area of study are invited!
 The event will last from 5:00p.m.
 Friday, November 1, 2019 through Sunday, November 3, 2019 with the closing ceremony at beginning at noon.
 Five challenges related in some way to the aviation/aeronautics industry will be presented.
 Over the course of the weekend, students will establish interdisciplinary teams, innovate, produce prototypes and pitch their ideas to a panel of judges for a chance to win financial awards and other incentives.
 The Burton D. Morgan grand prize is $10,000.
 In addition, each challenge stream will have a $1,000 winner.
 The event will be held on Kent State University's campus in Kent, Ohio primarily in the Aeronautics and Technology Building (ATB).